Snater/CLNDR2/README.md

   // A date-fns locale to use when formatting date strings (the month name passed to the template,
   // the day abbreveiations in the calendar header).
   locale: undefined,

-  // Sets up the calendar for multi-day events by specifying the keys of the start and end fields
-  // within your event objects.
-  multiDayEvents: {
-    endDate: 'endDate',
-    startDate: 'startDate',
-    // If events array also contains single-day events with a different date field, the `singleDay`
-    // property can be used to refer to these.
-    singleDay: 'date'
-  },

   // Callback triggered once the calendar has been initialized and rendered.
   // `this.element` refers to the parent element that holds the calendar.